-According to BrightNest, a pumice stone is another unexpected but effective way to get rid of that persistent ring inside the bowl.
-Always start by soaking the pumice in warm water — the stone and the toilet surface should always be wet to avoid scratches.
+A pumice stone is another unexpected but effective way to get rid of that persistent ring inside the bowl.
+Always start by soaking the pumice in warm water—the stone and the toilet surface should always be wet to avoid scratches.
 Gently scrub the stain until it's gone, and then flush the toilet to rinse.

 03 of 10

 Most people reach for bleach to obliterate toilet germs and stains.
-However, Green living expert Mark Lallanilla says that plain old white vinegar is not only an effective cleaner, but also safer than chlorine bleach.
+However, Green living expert Mark Lallanilla says that plain old white vinegar is an effective cleaner.
 To eliminate hard water stains, soak toilet paper in vinegar and place directly on top of the stain.
 Let the vinegar-soaked paper sit overnight.
 The next morning, flush to rinse and the stains should be gone.

 04 of 10